JMerrittSci/ChemostatImageProcessing/README.md

 http://www.lsus.edu/faculty/~ecelebi/fourier.htm
 http://sourceforge.net/projects/fourier-ipal

+Other code written by Jason Merritt and Seppe Kuehn at the University of Illinois at Urbana-Champaign.

 This code is covered by the GPLv2 license, the text of which is included in the LICENSE file.